General Info – summary

 Distribution & Ecology

-This plant is a Southern African Endemic (restricted to a particular geographic location).
+This plant is a southern African Endemic (restricted to a particular geographic location).
 These Trees survive in dry areas.
-They grow in hot dry forests and valleys – in bushveld as well as in rocky outcrops.
-They also make up part of coastal forests.
-These plants are Located from East London in the Eastern Cape – especially on north facing slopes on red dolerite (or diabase: from hard igneous rock intrusions of basaltic composition) soil, Kwazulu-Natal bushveld, and Limpopo.
-In Mpumalanga they occur in kloofs (steep-sided, wooded ravines or valleys).
-The plant also grows in Swaziland – in ravines of the Lebombo Mountains, and in southern Mozambique.
-Klipspringer consume the Leaves and elephants eat the Roots and Stems.
+They grow in hot dry forests and valleys – in bushveld as well as in rocky outcrops e.g. granitic and dolerite rocks.
+Both are intrusive igneous rock that may form outcrops.
+Commiphora harveyi may also make up part of coastal forests.
+These plants are Located from East London, in the Eastern Cape – especially on north facing slopes on red dolerite (or diabase: from hard igneous rock intrusions of basaltic composition) soil, Kwazulu-Natal bushveld, and Limpopo.
+In Mpumalanga, they often occur in kloofs (steep-sided, wooded ravines or valleys).
+This plant also grows in Swaziland – in ravines of the Lebombo Mountains, and in southern Mozambique.
+Klipspringer (a small antelope found in the eastern part of southern Africa – usually on rocky areas) consume the Leaves, and elephants eat the Roots and Stems.
 Monkeys and birds eat the Fruit.

 Ethnobotany

-Household instruments like dishes and spoons as well as beer stools are made from the soft white Wood.
+Household instruments like dishes and spoons as well as beer stools are made from the low-density soft white Wood.
 Local people eat the soft moist wood in times of water and food shortage.
 Living fences can be grown from cuttings.
 Wood is carved into holders for beer strainers.
 Trees should be planted in frost-free areas.
+Young crushed leaves are fragrant.
 This plant makes a good bonsai tree.
+Parts are used in local medicine.
+They are used as an insect repellent and to produce incense.
+N.B. for fruit, both male and female plants are required and selected truncheons (stem cutting from a selected plant – used to produce genetically identical new plants) are the best way to achieve this.

 References